thuan-researcher/Intruder-Thermal-Dataset/README.md

 ## Data
 ### Data description
+Each image in the dataset is compounded by an object image and a background using Poison image editing method (see `./PIE`).
 The dataset folder `./dataset` consists of two sub sets `Sync_train_img` and `Sync_test_img`:
 - `Sync_train_img`: 10,000 images under `.BMP` format, each image contain only one object.
 - `Sync_test_img`: 2,500 images under `.BMP` format, each image contain only one object.